growlnx/Retro/README.md

 ## Testing

-> Note: if your grub is version 1, leave empty.
+> Note: if your grub is version 2, use the arg GRUB_VERSION=2 in make.

 ```{sh}
 $ make all GRUB_VERSION=2 && ./run.sh